Good Free Video Editor

 Forgetting to Save Progress

-An easily preventable mistake in Good Free Video Editor workflows is losing hours of work due to:
+An easily avoidable mistake in Good Free Video Editor workflows is unexpected shutdowns due to:

 • Software Crashes: Minimize risk by periodically saving.